Last Battle (video game): Ports

 Because the English localization of the game did not retain the Fist of the North Star license, the developers changed the names of all characters, as well as their fighting styles, although the plot is relatively unchanged.
 The original Japanese version is specifically based on the later chapters of the manga (chapters 137-210), which is the portion that was also covered in the Hokuto no Ken 2 TV series.
 Kenshiro was renamed Aarzak and his two sidekicks from the series, Bat and Lin, became Max and Alyssa.
 Duke, the initial antagonist is actually Falco, while the three Rashō were rewritten into rebel generals of the empire that after the defeat of Duke escaped and schemed a plot to exact their revenge on Aarzak.

 Also, the blood and gore from the original game was edited out of the western localizations.
 In the original game, any of the normal enemies would have their heads explode, followed by their bodies in a bloody fashion as well as some boss characters having more of a gory finishes to their fights.
 Last Battle, however, edited down the gore so that the normal enemies would only fly offscreen when hit and many of the bloody animations for the bosses were removed or some of the bosses were recolored to look more like mutants than humans.

 List of name changes

 Reception

-Last Battle received mixed-to-poor reviews from critics, with criticism towards its stiff controls, poor dialogue and no continues.
+Last Battle received mixed-to-poor reviews from critics, with criticism towards its simplistic gameplay, repetitive level design, poor graphics and awkward controls.
 MegaTech magazine said it was "a failure on two counts: it neither shows off any of the Mega Drive's capabilities, nor is an enjoyable game in its own right".
 Mega placed the game at #2 in their list of the 10 Worst Mega Drive Games of All Time.